How to Pray to Jesus (5 Quick Tips for Beginners in Faith)

 That’s why praying for God’s forgiveness is just as important as receiving His grace.

-In contrast to false hyper-grace teachings, repentance is a big part of the Bible – both Old and New Testaments.
+In contrast to false hyper-grace teachings, repentance is a big part of the faith – both Old and New Testaments.

 Or do you presume on the riches of His kindness and forbearance and patience, not knowing that God’s kindness is meant to lead you to repentance?Romans 2:4